Table of Contents

 There is a catabolic protein metabolism with osteoporosis (and increased risk of fracture or osteonecrosis), myopathy and adynamia.
 This also provokes a diabetic metabolic state.
 This may also cause or worsen arterial hypertension.
 If an ACTH-dependent form is present, the androgens may also be increased: Women experience virilism with hirsutism and menstrual disruptions.

 The symptoms or medication history lead to a suspected diagnosis.
 A low-dosage dexamethasone inhibitor test is conducted as an initial test of effective hypercortisolism: 2 mg dexamethasone are administered in the late evening.
 This should actually result in suppression of endogenous cortisol production the next morning.
-If this does not work, hypercortisolism is present, which must then be further investigated for its aetiology:
+If this does not work, hypercortisolism is present, which must then be further investigated for its etiology:

 - The corticotropin-releasing hormone (CRH) test: ACTH concentration is measured before and after administration of CRH.
 Hypothalamic hyperfunctions and pituitary adenomas (= M. Cushing) undergo an increase in ACTH after CRH administration.